mikeizbicki/ucr-cs100/tutorials/videoguide/README.md

-####`README.md`
+####The `README.md` file
 [![Alt text for your video](http://img.youtube.com/vi/sg6KBi-TP7M/0.jpg)](https://www.youtube.com/watch?v=sg6KBi-TP7M)

-README.md files are going to be the main focus of documenting and explaining to anyone who comes across your document what it does.
+`README.md` files are going to be the main focus of documenting and explaining to anyone who comes across your document what it does.
 A `README.md` allows you to explain your program and all its possibilities and defects.
 You can talk about the contributors, files included, what the program entitles the user to do, how to install it and much more!
 The easiest way I was told what a `README.md` file does is "it explains to someone else who has absolutely no idea what your program does or how to code, but it enables the user to understand the concepts and basic directions to execute your program."